Index

 - Apprise = inform

-- Hitherto = previously, so far, formerly,
+- Hitherto = previously, so far, formerly, thus far

 - Mendacity = deception